Li-Chongyi/Zero-DCE_extension/README.md

 You can find the details of our CVPR version: https://li-chongyi.github.io/Proj_Zero-DCE.html.

-✌If you use this dataset or platform, please cite our paper.
+✌If you use this code, please cite our paper.
 Please hit the star at the top-right corner.
 Thanks!

 # Pytorch
 Pytorch implementation of Zero-DCE++